browserslist/browserslist/README.md

     ```js
    browserslist('> 5% in my stats', { stats: 'path/to/the/stats.json' });
     ```
+5. Import statistic from 'browserslist-stats.json' in project folder

 Of course, you can generate usage statistics file by any other method.
 Option `stats` accepts path to file or data itself: